fractylizer/dfsw-ccmods/README.md

 [Choose Your Own Lump](https://github.com/staticvariablejames/ChooseYourOwnLump) \- A small helper to predict the outcome of your next sugar lump, also provides directions on changes you can make to force specific types of lumps.

 [Auto Cookie](https://github.com/Elekester/AutoCookie) \- A mod that contains simple macros such as golden cookie autoclickers.

-[Sugar Scum](https://github.com/sky-noname/SugarScum) \- A mod that scums the garden and special sugar lumps for you.

 # Modding Tools